 Android Pie 9.0 is now officially the latest version of Android, and the update has been rolling around in the world from the past few months in the form of Beta updates.
 The Android Pie update comes with a major overhaul of the Android Oreo 8.1.
 Samsung has been quite busy recently with the launch of various devices such as the Galaxy Note 9 Flagship and the Galaxy A8 Star.
 WIth the Android Pie now out, it must be making Samsung users wonder whether their Galaxy smartphone will get the Android Pie update or not.

 Samsung delivered Regular security patches delivered for the Note, S, A, and C series as well and was at its ace game when it came for monthly patches.
 Hence, with that track record, so will get something similar and for big OS updates, if Project Treble is implemented, we can see Samsung delivering updates at a much quicker pace.
-However, do mark that devices launched before 2016 and 2015 have very thin chances of making it to the Android P servings.
+However, do mark that devices launched before 2017 and 2016 have very thin chances of making it to the Android Pie servings.

 - 1) Dark Mode for AMOLED screens

 - 2) The arrival of Notch Support